Matthew-McCallister/My-Python-Project-1/Readme.md

 python3 py/pacman.py --layout tinyMaze --pacman GoWestAgent
 ```

-### Possible errors and notes
-If you're unable to run `pacman.py` or get its graphics to work, or if you're getting an error about "tkinter" or "_tkinter", that's okay.
-As long as you can run autograder.py, you should be able to complete the assignment fully.

-We note that, the provided commands are designed to work with Mac/Linux with Python version 3.
-If you use Windows, we recommend that you run the code in the Windows command line (CMD), and make the following changes:
-* Please use `\` instead of `/` while specifying the path to the file.
-* If it still does not work, you may use `py -3` instead of `python3` in the command you're executing on CMD.
-An example command that works for us is `py -3 py\autograder.py`.
-* We suggest that you run the code on Command Line.
-You may use editors like VSCode to write your code.

 ## Implementation (in `search.py`)
 * Please use python3 and write your own solutions from scratch.
 Do not import any packages yourself except for those we have included and specified.